Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Problem setting and key results

-\paragraph{Continuous outcome} For continuous outcomes, a common measure is the absolute difference (usually referred to as the Risk Difference - RD):
+For continuous outcomes, a common measure is the absolute difference, which corresponds to the difference of means (for homogeneity of notations with the binary outcome, we denote it as the Risk Difference - RD):

 A null effect corresponds to $\tau_{\text{ RD}}=0$.
-If the outcomes are of constant sign and different from $0$ one can also consider relative measures\footnote{Allowing situations where the outcomes can be null or change sign is at risk of having undefined ratio due to $\mathbb{E}\left[Y^{(0)}\right]=0$.
+If the outcomes are of constant sign and different from $0$, one can also consider relative measures\footnote{Allowing situations where the outcomes can be null or change sign is at risk of having undefined ratio due to $\mathbb{E}\left[Y^{(0)}\right]=0$.
 This is why, when considering relative measure we assume that the continuous outcome is of constant sign.
 Note that this is often the case in medicine.
-For example with blood glucose level, systolic blood pressure, etc.} such as the ratio (Risk Ratio - RR), or the (Excess Risk Ratio - ERR):
+For example with blood glucose level, systolic blood pressure, etc.} such as the ratio of means (also called Risk Ratio - RR), or relative difference of means (also called Excess Risk Ratio - ERR):